 Managing Adult Congenital Heart Disease

 Our cardiac experts provide ongoing monitoring of congenital heart defects and help manage the risk of long-term complications.Learn About Our Treatment Approach

-Our nursing staff and anesthesiologists are also specially trained to understand the needs of a person with congenital heart disease, and they are key members of your care team.
+Our nurse practitioners, nurses, and social workers are specially trained to understand the needs of adults with congenital heart disease, and they are key members of every patient’s care team.

 We see patients at multiple locations in Manhattan and Brooklyn and on Long Island.
 To make an appointment, please call 646-501-0647 or email email@example.com.
 If you would like to be seen urgently or learn more about our services, please request that one of our nurse practitioners call you to arrange an appointment as soon as possible.